fuzzymfx/fuzzymfx.github.io/content/current.md

   - [ ] *feat* Skip empty lines in highlight mode
 - [ ] *bug* custom aligner adds empty lines after text-block alignment
 - [ ] *feat.* Hot Module Reload
-- [ ] *feat.* Add a support for maximum width and height of the terminal.
+- [ ] *feat.* Add support for the maximum width and height of the terminal.
 Write a word wrapper.
 - [ ] *feat.* Add comprehensive support for common Markdown elements.
 - [ ] *feat.* Enhance rendering for complex markdown elements like links within headings or lists.
   - [ ] lists.
   - [ ] blockquotes.
   - [ ] tables.

+I am looking for contributions from peers regarding the pending issues, making this a more robust open-source project.

 At Radius AI I am involved in building an async uptime monitoring service using Rust, and also a concurrent heartbeat service in Python.
 I will update this page with more details soon.

-On a personal trajectory, [Srijan](https://injuly.in) and I have identified a pain point in the developer/ consumer tooling space.
-We are working on a solution to solve it.
-We are still in the early stages of the product, and I will be sharing more details soon.
-The codename for the project is *'Hoid'*.
+Got a new idea about content summarization and accessibility (*codenamed 'Hoid'*).
+We are still in the early stages of the idea.
+I might share more details soon.
 Hoid has a lot of moving parts.
-I am focused on the market research now.
+Currently, I am focused on the market research.
 I believe that tech has become a commodity.
 There isn't anything that you cannot build using tech anymore.
 Money is in solving the right set of problems.

-To give a sneak into Hoid, here are some of the things that I am working on:
+A sneak peek into Hoid:

-- content recommendation engine
+- content aggregation; recommendation engine
-- search engine using vectors
+- search engine
-- content aggregation
-- bookmarks, and TL;DR
+- bookmarks, and TL;DR, summarization

 Meanwhile, I am exploring esoteric programming languages and also planning to build a distributed file system in Rust.